nightflyza/Ubilling/README.md

 About Common Vulnerabilities and Exposures (CVE)
 ========
-Special notice, for all of wannabe pentesters /white hats/black hats/1337 h4x0rs etc:
+Special notice, for all of **wannabe** pentesters/white hats/black hats/1337 h4x0rs etc:

 If you find that some code or commands are being executed somewhere - this means that the system is working and nothing else.
 This is the normal functionality of this project, and it is intended for this.